mbernste/mbernste.github.io/_posts/2023-11-21-median_ratio.md

 Intuitively, $r_{i,j}$ describes the deviation (more specifically the fold-change) between $c_{i,j}$ and a baseline expression value computed over all samples.

-Now, median-ratio normalization makes a key assumption: most genes in any given sample do not have a "latent expression" (i.e., absolute abundance of transcripts) that differs from the baseline.
+Now, median-ratio normalization makes a key assumption: _most genes in any given sample are expressed at a common baseline level_.
 That is, for any given sample, most of its genes should not be over or under expressed relative to the other samples in the dataset.
+This key assumption must be met for median-ratio normalization to work.

-With this assumption in mind, median-ratio normalization will _rank_ all of the ratios for all the genes in a given sample, $r_{i,1}, r_{i,2}, \dots, r_{i,g}$.
+Now, with this assumption in mind, median-ratio normalization will _rank_ all of the ratios for all the genes in a given sample, $r_{i,1}, r_{i,2}, \dots, r_{i,g}$.
 Intuitively, if most genes are not changing significantly from baseline, then the genes that fall in the middle of this ranking represent those genes that are unchanging.
 An idealized scenario is illustrated in the schematic below where only a few genes are higher than baseline (red), a few genes are lower than baseline (blue), but most are unchanged (grey):

 <center><img src="https://raw.githubusercontent.com/mbernste/mbernste.github.io/master/images/median_ratio_assumption.png" alt="drawing" width="500"/></center>